Bltgn/DF-succubus/README.md

 ## Magma ##
 Magma is a major resource for this race.
 Succubi are immune to heat and many of their workshops are powered by molten rock.

-Buildings marked with a star '*' must be powered by magma.
-There is currently no way to easily generate magma but this will be added in the near future.
+Buildings marked with a star '*' in its name must be powered by magma.
+You can easily provide magma to your dungeon by building a magma well.
+With this workshop, a pump operator can fill all nearby channels with enough magma to power buildings.

-Succubi are immune to any form of heat and cold.
-Unfortunatly the game prevent your citizens from walking in magma.
-If a succubus is stuck because a puddle of magma is in her way, you can wait for it to evaporate or dig around.
-Succubi inside magma will evacuate without burning clothing or weapons but hauled items will be likely destroyed.
+Unfortunatly the game does not allow your citizens to walk in magma.
+If a succubus is stuck because a puddle is in her way, you can wait for it to evaporate or dig around.
+Succubi inside magma will still evacuate without burning clothing or weapons but hauled items will be likely destroyed.

-As an option, if your succubi are runing out of drink and cannot find water, you can bring magma next to a still and turn it into a drink.
+As an option, if your succubi are running out of drink and cannot find water, you can bring magma next to a still and turn it into a drink.
 You will need rock pots for this.

 Also, remember that magma is a liquid and someone can drown in it if they cannot swim.